xL1fer/APScavenge/README.md

 ## Python Virtual Environment

-It is recommended to use a python virtual environment when running this project.
+It is recommended to use a python virtual environment when running this project in development.
 The venv can be created at the root directory ```"APScavenge/"```.

+When running in production mode, using docker is commended, for which the required files are already present in the project.

 ### Windows python venv